calico32/waybar-niri-windows/README.md

       // any action that has no fields is supported "on-scroll-up": "FocusColumnLeft",
       "on-scroll-down": "FocusColumnRight"
-      // in graphical mode, don't configure click actions here—they're handled by the module itself }
+      // in graphical mode, don't configure click actions here—they're handled by the module above }
   }
 }